hanymragab/plans2025-resources/README.md

-# Automotive Wheel Speed Sensors: Types and Error Characteristics from a Land Vehicle Navigation Perspective
+# Automotive Speed Estimation: Sensor Types and Error Characteristics from OBD-II to ADAS

 This repository accompanies the IEEE conference paper **"Automotive Wheel Speed Sensors: Types and Error Characteristics from a Land Vehicle Navigation Perspective"**, to be presented at **IEEE/ION PLANS 2025**.
 A preprint is available on [arXiv](https://arxiv.org/abs/XXXX.XXXXX).